Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/_index.md

 ## PEP - Policy Enforcement Point

 Responsible for enforcing the decision from PDP.
 This is the component that blocks a request or let it through.

+For details about how the components are constructed go [here](/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/authorization/).

 ## Authorization API